bixb922/crank-organ/doc-software/README.md

 * Foundation for support of MicroPython's romfs
 * Test servo pin does not need to save pulse with info

+## Changes July 6, 2025 to ...
+New features:
+* Multiple setlists.
+Save and load setlist buttons of play page now show multiple setlist menu.
+This feature needs to be enabled in the "General Configuration", with a new configuration option.
+* Menu on tune titles  with options to append to setlists, append to info and change rating.
+This feature needs to be enabled in the "General Configuration".
+* Can queue tunes on history page to current setlist or to stored setlists with the tune title menu.
+* Can change info and rating with the tune title menu.
+* New "bottom" icon in setlist (play.html) to move tune to last position.
+* Streamlined tunelibedit, saves in background automatically (no save button anymore).
+* Queue all changes to tunelib.
+This is more responsive.
+Tunelib is updated later when no music is playing.
+Allows to enter changes (info, rating) even while playing music.
+Reload pages that use tunelib when it changes.
+Always reload pages on reboot.
+* Enable translation for Tunelib Editor page.
+* Show "connected" icon in header and battery information (if battery calibration was done) on all pages.
+* Show general messages consistently on all page tops: changes to tunelib pending, tuning/configuration in progress, automatic playback.
+* Provide "Test crank" button on "Pinout configuration" page to show raw count of crank encoder/counter.
+* Crank speed graph on play page now shows thresholds.
+* Set WiFi power management to PM_NONE (previously: PM_PERFORMANCE) to enhance WiFi responsiveness.
+* Continue developing support for MicroPython ROMFS.
+The advantages are: more free flash, faster bootup time, smaller garbage collect times and simplified installation of this software.
+ROMFS is still optional with MicroPython, so still waiting for the official release.
+* Usability of file manager: create destination folder on upload if destination folder does not exist.
+This is relevant for software/mpy and software/static,
+* Simplified repetition test for notes (less code).
+* Filemanager "reload page" message is clickable and reloads current page.
+* Empty current setlist at power up does not load automatically stored setlist anymore but will do a "shuffle ***" (if not successful, a "shuffle all") for consistency of behaviour.
+* Rename setlist_current.json to setlist_stored_0.json and setlist_stored.json to setlist_stored_1.json to unify file names.
+* Optimized considerably the html page load, cache of data in javascript, refresh of tune list titles, search and filter functions.
+Tested with 1500 tunes to ensure adequate response times.
+* Report rates of note repetition test in Note page
+* Start testing Encoder/Counter/PCNT modules of MicroPyton 1.26 preview instead of own modules.
+They should be equivalent.
+If MicroPython does not have PCNT built-in, the internal modules are used.
+Once MicroPython is stable with Encoder/Counter/PCNT and USB functionality, switch will be completed.
+* Play page now shows "date added" field of tune.
+* Organ tuner now does not clear tuning if only tuning frequency was changed.
+* organtuner.json file is now half the size than previously, computed fields are not stored.
+* Organ tuner now shows instrument (MIDI program number) for note, if defined.
+* Better detection of connection alive between browser and microcontroller.
+* Time in history now refers to start time and not end time.
+* Optimized RequestSlice/collect garbage to ask for the average time needed during music playback instead of maximum time.
+This maximizes the probability of success.
+* Refactored bar graph/needle graph functionality as DOM object subclasses.
+Cents graph now responds to configuration parameter.
+Smaller code size.
+* Optimized MIDI file play with 1500 tunes.
+* For PCA9685 and PWM control of RC servos, stagger reset position at power up to avoid high current consumption.

+Fixes:
+* Fix test gpio functionality (dot missing in driver name)
+* Don't allow to queue the currently playing tune, tune could appear twice in setlist.
+* Queue purged MIDI files to update tunelib process in background (same as deleted files)
+* Corrected calculation of average frequency of tuner
+* Upload file on file manager used to hang sometimes, fixed.

-# 19. Programming language
+# 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

 The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
 The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in avalable time slots between notes.

 Frequency detection is done with the FFT algorithm, interpolating the maximum with a second order polynomial to get the vertex.

-Pulses are counted with the PCNT hardware on the ESP32-S3 chip, so counting pulses is very afficient.
+Rotation speed pulses are counted with the PCNT hardware on the ESP32-S3 chip, so counting pulses is very efficient.

 The development relies heavily on the asyncio, which is a framework to run many tasks on a very small computer (the ESP32-S3) and still have a responsive system.
-Around 25 concurrent asyncio tasks to all jobs necessary.
+Around 25 concurrent asyncio tasks run concurrently.

 MicroPython version 1.22 or later is required.
-Since MicroPython is continually enhanced, it's best use the latest version, at the time of this writing 1.24.
+Since MicroPython is continually enhanced, it's best use the latest version, at the time of this writing use 1.25.
+Version 1.26 has problems on some ESP32-S3 DEVKIT boards with file transfer over USB.
+AFAIK the MicroPython team is working on this issue.

 If you want to program in MicroPython, a IDE (integrated development environment) is useful.
 Some free options are:
 * Microsoft Visual Studio Code, aka VSCode (free) plus ```mpremote```.
 You can run mpremote in a VSCode window (this is what I use).
 Add the MicroPython stubs from https://github.com/Josverl/micropython-stubs
 * Viper IDE (https://github.com/vshymanskyy/ViperIDE), runs in the browser, no installation required, a recent development.
 * Thonny (https://thonny.org/), for beginners, does a lot of stuff behind the scenes, which sometimes is very good but can sometimes be a bit confusing.

-# 20. Credits
+# 21. Credits

+Credits to the MicroPython team for MicroPython (https://www.micropython.org) and it's libraries.
+This is an amazing product!

 Credits to  Miguel Grinberg (microdot server, temporarily added some logging to debug my software).
 These library modules are available on github Microdot https://github.com/miguelgrinberg/microdot

 Special thanks to Peter Hinch for the asyncio tutorial at https://github.com/peterhinch/micropython-async

-These components are (c) Copyright by their respective authors and are available under the same MIT license as this software.
+All these are (c) Copyright by their respective authors and are available under the same MIT license as this software.

 To ease the installation process, I have included the libraries in the repository and installation files.
 There is no need for a separate installation of these libraries.

-# 21. Testing
+# 22. Testing

 Most code, especially the MIDI file parser, has been tested extensively, although I keep making changes and enhancements.
 I have tried and tested all options under many circumstances.
-If I see a glitch or bug, I like to correct those as soon as possible.
-Please report problems as Github issue on this repository.
+If I see a glitch or bug, I'd like to correct those as soon as possible.
+Please report problems as Github issue or discussion on this repository.

-# 22. Troubleshooting
+# 23. Troubleshooting

+If there are delays during music playback such as extraneous silences or lengthened notes, check that you only have either the "Tune list" or the "Performance" page open.
+Check open tabs on your browser and close all other pages.
+Only these two pages (and perhaps the Home Page) are well adjusted for music playback.

 If you added tunes to the /tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the "Edit Tunelib" button on the main page to have the new files and any changes to the existing files recognized.
+This step is usually not necessary.

 If you the microcontroller's browser does not respond:
 * Some browsers sometimes change the http:// prefix to https://.
 This software does not recognize https://